Poor search functionality is a silent killer for many websites.

 Live Ajax search can improve the search experience for all visitors, but it’s particularly useful if you are selling online courses, membership subscriptions, and other digital products.
 By helping visitors find relevant content faster, you can often get more sales.

-• Works perfectly with the default WordPress search or the SearchWP plugin.
+- Universally Compatible: It works perfectly with any theme’s search form, the default WordPress search widget, or as a companion to the main SearchWP plugin.

 Pricing: Free to download from the official WordPress repository.